 Such is the interesting detail of a very important physiological experiment made by one of the most adventurous as well as profound philosophers of the present age.
-The visionary world to which he was introduced, consisting of nothing more than the highly vivid and embodied images of the mind, together with the laws by which such phantasms (if they may be so called) were governed, form, in fact, the real object of the present dissertation.
+The visionary world to which he was introduced, consisting of nothing more than the highly vivid and embodied images of the mind, and the singular laws by which such phantasms (if they may be so called) are governed, form, in fact, the real object of the present dissertation.

-A singular result, but varied by the opposite quality of pain, attends the incipient influence of the febrile missma of Cadiz and Malaga.
+A singular result, but varied by the opposite quality of pain, attends the incipient influence of the febrile miasma of Cadiz and Malaga.
 Sensation and ideas are, as under the action of the nitrous oxide, simultaneously vivified.
-The mind soon becomes insensible to actual impressions, and a new world of ideas, of the most frightful kind, take their place.
-Horrid spectral images series, the fore-runner of a suddenly diminished degree of excitement, of total insensibility, or of death.
+The mind soon becomes insensible to actual impressions, these being succeeded by a new world of ideas, of the most frightful kind.
+Horrid spectral images arise, the forerunner of a suddenly diminished degree of excitement, of total insensibility, or of death.

 Our inquiry will now perhaps be found not wholly devoid of interest.
-A pathological principle in this investigation has been established, that when sensations and ideas are, from some peculiar state of the sanguineous fluid, simultaneously rendered highly intense, the former arrive at a certain height of vividness, and gradually become fainter, while the latter, in an inverse ratio, increase in vividness; the result being, that recollected images of thought, vivified to the height of actual impressions, exclusively, or nearly so, constitute the states of the mind.
+A pathological principle in this investigation has been established, that when sensations and ideas are, from some peculiar state of the sanguineous fluid, simultaneously rendered highly intense, the result is, that recollected images of thought, vivified to the height of actual impressions, constitute the states of the mind.

-As it has now, I trust, been sufficiently shown, that an adequate cause of spectral illusions may arise from an undue degree of vividness in the recollected images of the mind, I shall, in the next place, investigate those morbid states of the body, by which such an effect may be induced.
-That ideas are not unfrequently liable to be so excited as to equal in their intensity actual impressions, and thus to be mistaken for them, is a fact with which those who are in the habit of visiting the sportments of the sick cannot but be familiar. " From recalling images by an act of memory," remarks Dr Ferriar, "the transition is direct to beholding spectral objects which have been floating in the imagination; and," adds this physician, on another occasion, "I have frequently, in the course of my professional practice, conversed with persons who imagined that they saw demons, and heard them speak; which species of delusion admits of many gradations and distinctions, exclusive of actual insanity."
+As it has now, I trust, been sufficiently shewn, that an adequate cause of spectral illusions may arise from an undue degree of vividness in the recollected images of the mind, I shall, in the next place, investigate those morbid states of the body, by which such an effect may be induced.
+That ideas are not unfrequently liable to be so excited as to equal in their intensity actual impressions, and thus to be mistaken for them, is a fact with which those who are in the habit of visiting the apartments of the sick cannot but be familiar.
+"From recalling images by an act of memory," remarks Dr Ferrier, "the transition is direct to beholding spectral objects which have been floating in the imagination;" and," adds this physician, on another occasion, "I have frequently, in the course of my professional practice, conversed with persons who imagined that they saw demons, and heard them speak; which species of delusion admits of many gradations and distinctions, exclusive of actual insanity."
 This observation every medical practitioner will confirm.